justanant1807/applied-ai-assignment1/README.md

 - Verifies whether the **items and quantities** in an order match what is visible in the bin.
 - Exposes a simple **Streamlit web UI** for interactive validation and demo.

+the following is the streamlit link : https://applied-ai-assignment1-yksxtsbn2qrtwazp9zxbym.streamlit.app/

 ---

 ## 1. Project structure